department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### When to use this pattern

-* **Any online form that takes data from a user and submits that data to a back-end system.** This pattern is widely applicable to any online form that accepts user data and submits that data, synchronously or asynchronously, to the system of record.
-We're required to notify the user at critical touch points in the submission process.
+* **Any online form that takes data from someone and submits that data to a back-end system.** This pattern is widely applicable to any online form that accepts someone's data and submits that data, synchronously or asynchronously, to the system of record.
+We're required to notify that person at critical touch points in the submission process.

 ## Examples